lilianricaud/jeu_cartes_co-creatif/transformative_cornerstones.md

 ## Cornerstone 5 : responsibilities

-The  fifth  transformative  cornerstone  foregrounds  obligations,  duties  and  responsibilities  to  the  poor,  to  the  vulnerable  and to future generations, bringing these concerns into the legitimate  space  of  scientific  expertise,  policy  and  prac-tice. it addresses methods, evaluative systems and policy mechanisms  that  can  ensure  the  use  and  relevance  of  ethical approaches in the development of new visions and building of new economies for the future. the cornerstone on responsibilities upholds an ethical lens on all interpreta-tions of and responses to global change, be they of a tech-nical, political, economic or discursive nature.
+**The  fifth  transformative  cornerstone  foregrounds  obligations,  duties  and  responsibilities  to  the  poor,  to  the  vulnerable  and to future generations, bringing these concerns into the legitimate  space  of  scientific  expertise,  policy  and  practice. it addresses methods, evaluative systems and policy mechanisms  that  can  ensure  the  use  and  relevance  of  ethical approaches in the development of new visions and building of new economies for the future.**

+The  double  injustice  imposed  by  the  effects  of  climate  and related environmental changes on already vulnerable populations and those without a voice (future generations), calls  for  urgent  work  on  understanding  what  it  takes  to  foster  global  and  inter-generational  solidarity  and  justice.  it simply cannot be assumed that all responses to climate change  are  or  will  be  framed  as  “just”  interventions.

+The cornerstone on responsibilities upholds an ethical lens on all interpretations of and responses to global change, be they of a technical, political, economic or discursive nature.

 ### responsibilities: illustrative questions